korntimaroon/hexapocket_docs/README.md

 List of Plugin Chain

+- Hexa Pocket will use Hexa Chain List API to store all of the information of all networks.

 | Chain Name | Chain ID | Chain Currency|
 |------------|----------|---------------|
 | Ethereum Mainnet | 1 | ETH|